 Congratulations, you’re almost a home owner!
 The contract is signed, the close date in set and financing approved!
 You are so close to the joys of home-ownership!
 However, before you start planning where you’re going to place your furniture or what colors you’re going to paint the walls, a final walkthrough is a must!
 What is a walkthrough you ask?
 It is the process of checking any things that need to be fix before you sign the settlement.
 This is extremely important and should not be pushed aside, even if it is a brand-spanking-new house!

 Between signing the contract and closing, things happen and things go wrong, its inevitable.
 But don’t be left in the dark when you could have had the chance to get repairs taken care of by the seller.
-You don’t want to realize that there is a leak after you close because then it could end up being your responsibility.
+You don’t want to realize that there is a leak after you close because then it could end up being your responsibility and then you would have to read the Best Plumber Finding Guide and pay for the services yourselves.
 We know this sounds intense, but hey don’t worry, we’ve got your back!
 ULR has put together a checklist for you to make sure you move in as smoothly as possible!

 Schedule your walk through with your real estate agent and bring a sharp eye!
 Don’t forget a camera that way you can take pictures of what needs to be repaired and so you have proof.
 Also bring along the contract so you can go through and confirm what the terms are.
 If you knew that there will be any improvements, bring along that inspection summary to double check what was agreed on.